Pybounce/spiky_situation/README2.md

 - [ ] Think about changing colour themes
   - Doing this every level could be jarring
   - Even though the levels will have a Stage Complete screen in between

-- [ ] Collectable
+#### Collectables

 - Components for MoveOnCollide and SoundOnCollide and FlashOnCollide
 - These can all be used so collecting keys and hearts etc all do something when collected
 - KillOnCollide(delay) is a good one too
 - Can have a Resource for DelayedInserter that takes the method I Insert(Entity, T (Component, Copy), Duration)
 - This resource would keep track of the time passed and insert them (tryinsert?)
 - This way I can have delayed death and animation and flashing etc etc etc

+###### Insert/Remove OnCollide

+- Since this is common, things being animated/destroyed/whatever on collide, could have a resource for it
+- Maybe too much?

+###### Animation Insert/Remove

+- Like could have the animatorInserter take in components to insert/remove at timestamps during an animation
+- Then a system will look for <(Animator, AnimatorInserter)> and see if it should add/remove stuff that way
+- Can be used for destroying it, adding/removing collision for things like the phantom blocks
+- Potentially used for projectile firing!!!
+  - WAIT THIS IS GREAT
+  - Then can have an animation constantly playing, and at the end, fire a projectile by adding a component or SOMETHING idk
+  - Wouldn't want to constantly add/remove since it would change topology too much
+  - Could have ProjectileShooter, and then another component named Shoot that is SparseStorage

 #### ToDo